-Stewardship Classes and Trainings
+Eco-Steward Classes and Trainings

-Eco-A’s Stewardship Walks and Trainings
+Eco-Steward Walks and Trainings

-Eco-A Stewardship Program Structure:
+Eco-Steward Program Structure:

 • Our basic Stewardship Program offers 12 sessions per year in each greenspace.
 We can also adjust for more, or fewer, sessions as desired by each neighborhood group.

 • Each walk/volunteer event focuses on a different nature theme.
 Class topics include basic urban forest dynamics, how to ID trees and indicator species, invasive and native species, birds, wildlife and wildlife signs, intro to edible and medicinal plants, planning for invasive species removal, basic geology, forest intelligence, forests and human health, tree health and fall risk, and other themes.
 We often invite guest experts to co-host classes with us.
-Species ID and removal training will be re-visited in most sessions, to ensure each participant will feel confident in leading other volunteers.
+Species ID and removal training will be re-visited in most sessions, to ensure each participant will feel confident in their knowledge and in leading other volunteers.

 • Sessions are 2.5 hours each.